Ottoman Albania: Governance

 Administratively, the Ottomans divided the Albanian-inhabited lands among a number of districts, or vilayets.
 The Ottoman authorities did not stress conversion to Islam and the conversion was done initially by Albanian nobles in the end of the 14th century and beginning of 15th one and was gradually accepted by the mass.
-The Ottomans persecuted non Muslim Albanians and murdered their children and women in masses and those whom they did not murder they cut their tongues or eyes, or they burnt their eyes, as mentioned in Meshari of Gjon Buzuku additional by Gjon Buzuku, when he talked of the treatment of the Albanian people by Turk governance.

 By 1479, the entire country, except for Durrës, Ulcinj and Bar, was under Ottoman suzerainty.
 Prominent viziers and pashas hailed from Albania, and were appointed to their posts long before the majority of Albanians professed Islam.

 Administrative divisions

 Albanian (Arnaut) mercenaries in the Ottoman Army in the year 1857.